rtrlib/rpki-read/Setup.md

 ## Apache and Systemd integration

-For a production deployment we recommend to integrate PROVR with _Apache_, instead of the python standalone webserver described in the previous section.
+For a production deployment we recommend to integrate RPKI READ with _Apache_, instead of the python standalone webserver described in the previous section.
-The PROVR backend will run as a _Systemd_ service daemon, we provide the necessary scripts as well.
+The RPKI READ backend will run as a _Systemd_ service daemon, we provide the necessary scripts as well.

 In the following we describe Apache integration assuming the steps above are